risvh/miniOneLifeCompile/README.md

 └── output/
 ```

-Run all the scrips from `root/miniOneLifeCompile/`.
+Run all the scripts from `root/miniOneLifeCompile/`.
 If you are running the scripts on WSL, you should not place the root folder in a WSL directory; instead put it in a Windows directory, and fire a WSL shell within that directory.

 ## What do all these scripts do?